messengerbag/SpeechBubble/README.md

 * 0.9.0:
   * Updated to use API for AGS 3.6.0
+  * Changed API to use `SpeechBubble.GetTalkTail`, `.SetTalkTail`, `.GetThinkTail` and `.SetThinkTail`, to fix a bug
   * Exposed `DrawingSurface.DrawStringWrappedOutline()` as an extender function
   * Updated readme and API documentation
+* 0.8.0:
+  * Implemented Character.SayBackgroundBubble()
+  * Added SpeechBubble.DefaultGui property
+  * Fixed crash with characters that don't have a speech view set
+* 0.7.6:
+  * Fixed an issue with lines with speech clips in text-only mode
+* 0.7.5:
+  * Preliminary release

 ## License details
 Development of this module was funded by AGS forum member bx83, who agreed to make the code open-source.
 Thanks!